Law & Order: Special Victims Unit season 13

 The thirteenth season of Law & Order: Special Victims Unit debuted on NBC on September 21, 2011, and concluded on May 23, 2012.
-With Law & Order: LA and Law & Order: Criminal Intent having ended in July 2011 and June 2011 respectively, this season of Law & Order: SVU was the first to be broadcast without any other running U.S. Law & Order series, a position the series has held until the nineteenth season, when Law & Order True Crime premiered.
+With Law & Order: LA and Law & Order: Criminal Intent having ended in July 2011 and June 2011 respectively, this season of Law & Order: SVU was the first to be broadcast without any other running American Law & Order series, a position the series held until the nineteenth season, when Law & Order True Crime premiered.

 Season 13 dealt with the departure of Detective Elliot Stabler (Christopher Meloni) from the Special Victims Unit after a shooting in the squad room.
-Additionally, Warren Leight, coming over from the recently concluded Law & Order: Criminal Intent, became the executive producer/showrunner for the series replacing Neal Baer who began working on a CBS medical drama.
+Additionally, Warren Leight, coming over from the recently concluded Law & Order: Criminal Intent, became the executive producer/showrunner for the series, replacing Neal Baer who began working on a CBS medical drama.

+This is the first season to feature Mariska Hargitay as the lead in the show.

 Production

 Warren Leight replaced Neal Baer as showrunner, after Baer moved to CBS Television Studios.
 NBC executive Robert Greenblatt said the network planned to "reset the tone" of the show but have the storylines "still be compelling but a little more grounded".
 Filming began in July 2011 and the first three episodes were finished mid-August.
 Production resumed on the rest of the season after Labor Day (September 5, 2011).
 Casting director Jonathan Strauss also took on the job of co-producer on the show; his promotion was described as a rare move in the television industry.
 Strauss told The Hollywood Reporter, "NBCUniversal and Wolf Films have afforded me this unique opportunity, and in television, a fairly unprecedented one, to serve as both casting director and co-producer on SVU."

 The thirteenth season was Ted Kotcheff's last year serving as an executive producer for the series.
 He stated in an interview that the departures of Christopher Meloni and Neal Baer were the primary factors in his decision to leave as well.
 He also thought that a large turnover in the writing and producing staff would help the show stay fresh saying "Listen, twelve and a half years.
 That is enough.
 Let this new writer you have coming in have a blank page so that he can maybe recreate the show, and bring something new to it."